elnathanau1/java-doc/README.md

 | % | Modulo    | Find the division remainder     | `2 % 2` | `0` |

 ---
-Note: when dividing integers, any decimal created is dropped.
+**Note**: when dividing integers, any decimal created is dropped.
 For example:
 ```java
 int a = 3;
 int b = 2;